ShahemNezamEddin/Learning-dashboard/README.md

   1. The first step is to log in to Heroku (or create an account if needed).
   2. In the top right corner there is a button that is labeled 'New'.
 Click that and then select 'Create new app'.
   3. Enter an application name that needs to be unique.
 When you have chose the name, choose your region and click 'Create app".
   4. On the next page, click the 'Settings' tab and find the "Config Vars" section.
-When you have found it, click "Reveal Config Vars". add values.(KEY input field = "CREDS", VALUE input field = "your credentials")
+When you have found it, click "Reveal Config Vars". add values.
   5. Next step is to add buildpacks to the application which will run when the application is deployed.
 The reason why this is needed is because all dependencies and configurations will be installed for the application.
 To do this you scroll down to the buildpacks section on the settings page and click the button 'Add buildpack'.
   6. Add "Python" and node.js".
 It is important that Python is listed above node.js.
   7. Scroll to the top of the settings page and click the 'Deploy' tab.
 For deployment method, select 'Github'.
 Search for the repository name you want to deploy and then click connect.